Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

 Problem 1: You Cut But Don’t Raise Standards for New Clients

-You cut 4 low-value clients.
-You bring in 2 new clients.
-But the new clients are also $3K-$4K because you didn’t change pricing or positioning.
+You cut 4 low-value clients and bring in 2 new clients, but the new clients are also $3K–$4K because you didn’t change pricing or positioning.

-Result: You’ve churned revenue for no gain.
-Same problem, different names.
+Result: you’ve churned revenue for no gain—the same problem with different client names.

-The fix: Raise the minimum rate before replacement.
+The fix: raise the minimum rate before you start replacing clients.

 Problem 2: You Feel Guilty and Backpedal